cspoojary/Learn_Python/Python_kannada/01_Basic.md

 - Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 - Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.

+---

+## Difference between Python2 and Python 3

 | **Parameter** | **Python 2** | **Python 3** |
 | --- | --- | --- |
 | **Release Year** | Debuted in **2000** | Debuted in **2008** |